-- Strategized and planned outreach, reports, advocacy, and public relations for the national women’s policy project, the Caregiver Credit Campaign, to amend federal tax law to benefit mothers and other unpaid caregivers
+- Planned and initiated outreach, reports, advocacy, and public relations for the national women’s policy project, the Caregiver Credit Campaign, to amend federal tax law to benefit mothers and other unpaid caregivers

-- Traveled to Spain and Ireland to collaborate with anti-poverty groups in Europe who work on tax policy reform to benefit low income families
+- Traveled to Spain and Ireland to collaborate with anti-poverty groups in Europe working on tax policy reform to benefit low income families

 May 2002-March 2005